Iran is escalating the war by attacking ships along a key oil route. Here’s what we know.

 Has this happened before?

 Yes.
 During the Iran-Iraq war in the 1980s, both countries targeted each other’s oil tankers in the Persian Gulf.
-Iran’s navy laid mines close to the Strait of Hormuz, and one of these even struck a US warship, the USS Samuel B. Roberts, in April 1988.
+Iran’s navy laid mines close to the Strait of Hormuz, and one of these struck a US warship, the USS Samuel B. Roberts.

 The ship suffered substantial damage, and the Reagan administration retaliated by damaging or sinking three Iranian warships and three oil platforms, drastically reducing Tehran’s ability to engage in the gulf.